digital-work-lab/open-source-project/docs/week_2_git_notebook_collaboration.md

   </tbody>
 </table>

-**Step 1: Maintainer Forks the Project**: The maintainer forks the  (CoLRev repository)[https://github.com/CoLRev-Environment/colrev], creating their own copy of the project.
+**Step 1: Maintainer Forks the Project**: The maintainer forks the  [CoLRev repository](https://github.com/CoLRev-Environment/colrev), creating their own copy of the project.
 They invite contributors to collaborate on this fork.

 **Step 2: Contributors Open the Project in Codespaces**: Contributors open the maintainer's forked repository in GitHub Codespaces.
 This action effectively clones the remote repository to a development environment.
 Contributors can now work on this forked version directly.